Posted: Saturday, September 19, 2015 6:15 am

 She decided to quit her job and start the Well Armed Woman in her living room.

 “I decided to start the company to create a resource for women shooters that spoke to them respectfully and answered their questions,” she said.
 “Gun ownership is very different for women as it is for men.
 We have a lot of different questions that need to be answered.”

 The company not only offers resources but also offers an extended array of gun-related products designed specifically for women.

 “Our bodies are different.
 We carry firearms in different places than men do,” said Lightfoot with a chuckle.
 “There weren’t any holsters for women.
-We designed holsters and carry product that are made for or work well for women.”
+We designed holsters and carry products that are made for or work well for women.”

 “A lot of women who were curious and wanted to learn about shooting were uncomfortable about going to a shooting range by themselves,” she said.
 “It was very intimidating and they really wanted to shoot together and be comfortable.
 The idea of the chapter program was born through a lot of that feedback.
-The program is designed to create the opportunity at range all across the country that are for women only and they can go and talk about issues that are important for them without being intimidated by al the testosterone and to shoot together.”
+The program is designed to create the opportunity at range all across the country that are for women only.
+They can go and talk about issues that are important for them without being intimidated by al the testosterone and to shoot together.”

 At every meeting, women speak about issues that are important for them and also have the ability to shoot together.

-“It could be children on the home, how to safely store your firearm and what goes along with decision,” said Lightfoot.
+“It could be children on the home, how to safely store your firearm and what goes along with the decision,” said Lightfoot.
 “There will be training and shooting.”